Homeschool Family Support

 - Taking Courses at Your Local School

-- Parents need to send in a notice of intent (NOI) to their school district of choice 14 days before they begin their homeschool program for any student’s ages 7-16 years old.
+- Parents need to send in a Notice of Intent (NOI) to the school district of choice 14 days before they begin their homeschool program for any student between the ages of 7 and 16 years old.

-- Students are required to receive at least 688 hours (172 days/4 hours per day) of instruction per year.
+- Students are required to receive at least 688 hours (172 days at 4 hours per day) of instruction per year.

 - Students need to be tested with a nationally standardized test or evaluated by a qualified evaluator at the completion of 3rd, 5th, 7th, 9th, and 11th grades.

 Support Services Offered by Homeschool Department

 - Receipt and filing of NOIs and test results

 - All general homeschooling questions and concerns answered regardless of district of residence